 Without more evidence it’s not possible to be certain of their exact linguistic status.
 Not many people doubt that they had some language, the question is whether it was a complex language, capable of expressing abstract thoughts, like humans do.
 Some people suggest that they had a sort of proto-language, that was more musical than modern language.

 Neanderthal tools are found in great profusion at various sites across the middle east and Europe.
 They are often referred to as the Mousterian industry, named after Le Moustier in France, the Type site.
-Neanderthals used more sophisticated methods for shaping stone into tools, such as the Levallois technique (named after a suburb of Paris, France, where tools made with this method were first found), which results in much more precise control over the shape of the tool than other methods used earlier (nice animation showing how it works here).
+Neanderthals used more sophisticated methods for shaping stone into tools, such as the Levallois technique (named after a suburb of Paris, France, where tools made with this method were first found), which results in much more precise control over the shape of the tool than other methods used earlier.
 This method was invented in the late Acheulian, but became much more common in the middle paleolithic.
 It produced oval shaped flakes with large triangular points, which can be used as scrapers or spear heads.

 A Mousterian flake created by the Levallois Technique (left) and a Mousterian hand axe (right).
 Both approximately 100,000 years old.